-T here!!
-A couple weeks ago, we had our winter break from school.
-As many of you know, my free days and snow days are the times I LOVE to experiment in the kitchen, and we’ve used that time to put together a nice, simple recipe for one of the most beloved American breakfast dishes: waffles.
+As many of you know, my free days are the times I LOVE to experiment in the kitchen, and on this particular day off, I used that time to put together a nice, simple recipe for one of the most beloved American breakfast dishes: waffles.

 These aren’t your regular old frozen waffles.
 The homemade dairy free and egg free waffles we have here are the type of waffles you order when you’re out at Sunday brunch and you say “I want something special.
 I want waffles.”
 These are the waffles you get when you order room service.
 These are the BEST vegan waffles.

 You might be thinking “but pancakes!!”
-Pancakes are great (like these cinnamon roll pancakes or these coconut bacon pancakes); but if you’ve got a waffle-maker (We use this one.), you can take great up to sublime.
+Pancakes are great (like these cinnamon roll pancakes or these coconut bacon pancakes); but if you’ve got a waffle maker, you can take great up to sublime.
 And, friends, on a scale of one to ten, “these go all the way up to 11”.

 People get really excited and appreciative when you make them pancakes, but when you make them waffles? — Guaranteed they are always blown away, and you will hear the words “WOW!
 You made waffles?!
 MADE.
 WAFFLES?!”